108th Training Command (Initial Entry Training): End of the Cold War

-Twenty-first century
+21st century

 Between 2001 and 2007 over 2,000 soldiers from the 108th have mobilized and deployed in support of the Global War on Terrorism.
 The 108th was in the middle of its biggest mobilization in history.
 Almost 1,000 soldiers from across the United States are deployed to Iraq and Kuwait to help train, maintain, and sustain Iraqi security and police forces as part of the military's exit strategy from Iraq.

 The 108th Division had 4,000 soldiers assigned to units over 300000 sqmi in North Carolina, South Carolina, Georgia, Mississippi, Alabama, Florida and Puerto Rico in 23 cities and towns.

-In 2008, the command was reorganized and currently has three subordinate divisions, the 95th Training Division (Initial Entry Training) based at Fort Sill, Oklahoma, the 98th Training Division (Initial Entry Training) based at Fort Benning, Georgia and the 104th Training Division (Leader Training) based at Fort Lewis, Washington.
+In 2008, the command was reorganized and currently has three subordinate divisions, the 95th Training Division (Initial Entry Training) based at Fort Sill, Oklahoma, the 98th Training Division (Initial Entry Training) based at Fort Moore, Georgia and the 104th Training Division (Leader Training) based at Fort Lewis, Washington.
 The command is currently one of the largest in the Army Reserve, it supports initial military training and ROTC (leader training).
 Currently the command has over 10,000 soldiers assigned throughout the United States, Guam, and Puerto Rico.

-The current Commanding General of the 108th Training Command (IET) is Major General Andrew J. Juknelis.